Population Tool Locator

 Emitter Attributes

 The populationTool can be used as an emitter.
-In that case, it will emit from first (active) frame of simulation, at emitter rate, until max count is reached.
-The generated particles will be configured as defined by the Population Tool: same slots, EntityTypes weights, etc. If the number of population tool slot has been consumed by the previous emitted particles, the emission starts again at first slot.
+In this case, it will emit from the first (active) frame of simulation, at emitter rate, until max count is reached.
+The generated particles will be configured as defined by the Population Tool: same slots, EntityTypes weights, etc. If the number of population tool slots has been consumed by the previous emitted particles, the emission starts again at first slot.

 Emissions can also be achieved via behaviors, see Emit